Durgam Cheruvu Bridge

 The Durgam Cheruvu Cable Bridge is an extradosed bridge in Hyderabad, Telangana, India.
 The bridge is located near Inorbit Mall at Madhapur.
-The bridge connects Jubilee Hills with Financial District and eases traffic congestion to Madhapur across Durgam Cheruvu.
-Each pillar it has 13 cables each side.
+The bridge connects Jubilee Hills with HITEC City and eases traffic congestion to Madhapur across Durgam Cheruvu.
+The bridge is supported by two 50-meter-tall towers, each with 13 pairs of steel cables connecting the tower to the bridge deck.

 Background

 The city experienced a boom in traffic due to the increasing number of cars owned, and the Jubilee Hills to Madhapur commute, which historically took 30 minutes, began to take 40–60 minutes.
 The Government of Telangana then put forward a proposal of a bridge through Durgam Cheruvu to ease traffic in the area and cut down travel time to 10 minutes.

+Structure

+The bridge is situated adjacent to Inorbit Mall, carrying six lanes of vehicular traffic along with 1.8 m‑wide pedestrian footpaths on both sides.
+Its main span measures 233.85 m, claimed to be the world’s longest precast segmental concrete span for an extradosed bridge, with a total cable‑stayed portion of 426 m including approach spans.
+Two 50 m‑tall pylons, each anchored by 13 pairs of high‑tensile steel stay‑cables, support the deck.
+The overall width is 25.8 m, accommodating six traffic lanes and footpaths.
+The bridge costs around ₹184 crore for the bridge structure, combined cost with the adjacent four‑lane elevated corridor is ₹334 crore.
+It was constructed with 26,600 m³ of concrete, 4,800 MT of structural steel, 420 MT of high‑tensile strands and 287 MT of stay‑cables.
+Approach ramps are of 309.8 m total length, with ramps connecting to Road No. 45 and the flyover to Mindspace Junction.

 Construction

 According to the original plan, the bridge was supposed to have 3-5 pillars holding the road but due to some environmental concerns, the government was forced to settle for a cable-suspension bridge with 2 pillars holding the cables.
 Construction tenders were opened in early 2019 and L&T (Larson and Toubro) ended up winning the contract and the construction began on 9 March 2019.